-I frequently receive messages from readers asking how they can find out if their Mac, iPhone or other Apple gadget is still under warranty before they contact Apple Support to request a needed repair.
+I frequently receive messages from readers asking how they can find out if their Mac, iPhone or other Apple device is still under warranty before they contact Apple Support to request a needed repair.

 These warranty-related questions are usually spread out over time, but for some reason I received six of them just within the past week!